-3. Change the colour of the shadows cast on top of the corresponded layer.
+5. Under ‘Receive Shadows’ , you can change the colour of the shadows cast on top of the corresponding element (layer).

 - Colour – Any shadow that is cast on this element will be coloured using the colour that was chosen for the element that is casting the shadow.

-- As Revit – Any shadow cast on this element will be coloured grey using the shadow intensity configured in Revit.
+- As View – Any shadow cast on this element will be coloured grey using the shadow intensity configured in Revit.

 - Invisible – Shadows cast on this element will not be shown.

-5. In certain scenarios, you might want to use a different colour for shadows that are cast within a certain site/property line.
+In certain scenarios, you might want to use a different colour for shadows that are cast within a specific site/property.